-If your computer's keyboard features the optional Social Networks key (normally the top-right key), press it to display the Social Networks application.
+If your computer's keyboard features the optional Social Networks key, press it to open the Social Networks application.

 Log in... or Sign up

 The top of the application shows your profile picture and account information from Facebook.
 If you have not yet created or accessed your Facebook profile, the top image is the anonymous white-on-blue placeholder, and no information is shown.